 Songfacts®: You can leave comments about the song at the bottom of the page.

-This is about John Boyle O'Reilly, the leader of a 1848 Irish uprising after the Great Famine.
+This song is about John Boyle O'Reilly, the leader of a 1848 Irish uprising after the Great Famine.
 He was banished to Australia for rebelling against the government.

 Van Dieman's Land is the former name for the Australian state of Tasmania.
 British convicts were sent there for committing crimes and forced to live in the dirty jail cells there.
-Now in Tasmania at the sites of the jail cells, they are used for ghost stories during the night. (thanks, james - new york, NY)
+Now in Tasmania at the sites of the jail cells, they are used for ghost stories during the night. (thanks, James - New York, NY)

 There is a completely different traditional Irish folk song of the same name.

 U2 recorded this at The Point Theater in Dublin and used it in their movie Rattle And Hum.

 This is based on an old Irish folk song called "The River is Wide."

 Franti tells the story behind his hit "Say Hey (I Love You)" and explains why yoga is an integral part of his lifestyle and his Soulshine tour.

 This all-female group of country rockers were on their way to stardom in the '00s, with a Starbucks deal and major label backing.

 As a songwriter and producer, Narada had hits with Aretha Franklin, Whitney Houston, Mariah Carey and Starship.
 But what song does he feel had the greatest impact on his career?